Releases with source and binary packages

 The builders.conf file has a [global] section listing the builders to use, followed by one section for each builder.
 Each builder can have three commands specified: one to start the builder (optional), one the actually do the build, and one to shutdown the builder (optional).
 Here is an example configuration:

-This defines two builders named "host" and "freebsd". "host" simply runs 0release in build-slave mode on the local machine (in fact, you don't need to specify this section because it exists by default).
-The "freebsd" builder runs some other scripts which bring up a VirtualBox virtual machine, submit the build to it, and then shut it down again.
+This defines two builders named "host" and "precise32". "host" simply runs 0release in build-slave mode on the local machine (in fact, you don't need to specify this section because it exists by default).
+The "precise32" builder run a script (see below) to bring up a VirtualBox virtual machine, submit the build to it, and then shut it down again.

 The build command